juharris/switch-remoteplay/server/README.md

 ```

 # Start
-Ideally we'll use server.py to start it but for now:
 ```bash
 # Append '-r <Switch MAC address>' to reconnect to an already paired Switch.
 SECRET_KEY='something random-ish' PYTHONPATH=".:${PYTHONPATH}" sudo python3 switchremoteplay/server.py